Avocado Beetroot Salad

 - Note I used the word layer instead of mix.
 If you mix the salad before taking it to the table, the beetroot tends to 'bleed' and will turn the whole salad red.

 - Instead of normal tomato can use cherry or tiny plum tomatoes about 1o or so.

-- If you do not find fresh mint , use fresh coriander.
+- If you do not find fresh mint , use fresh coriander or basil.

 Pin For Later

 If you do try this recipe then please either